FORGOT YOUR DETAILS?

 What are the World Police & Fire Games?

-Planning began in 1983 for the first World Police & Fire Games, which were held in 1985 in San Jose, California.
-The aim of the World Police and Fire Games is to offer the same variety of sports, and same high caliber of venues, officials and athletic achievement as the original California Police Games, but on a global scale.
+The first World Police & Fire Games were held in 1985 in San Jose, California.
+The World Police and Fire Games aim to offer the same variety of sports, and the same high caliber of venues, officials, and athletic achievement as the original California Police Games, but on a global scale.
+Since then, WPFG has been hosted several times in the United States and different countries including, Australia, Canada, China, Northern Ireland, Spain, and Sweden.

-The size and scope of the World Police & Fire Games continues to grow.
+The size and scope of the World Police & Fire Games continue to grow.
 Attendance has steadily increased as have the number of countries involved.
 While attendance averages about 9,000, the 2011 WPFG in New York holds the current attendance record with over 16,000 athletes competing in 67 sports from almost 70 countries.
 More than 10,000 competitors competed in the Chengdu, China Games in 2019.
 With family and traveling companions, the number in overall attendance topped 25,000.

-WPFG Previous Hosts Cities
+Previous Hosts Cities of WPFG

 • 1987 - San Diego, California, USA